DamienBataillard/Projet-Functional-Programming/scala3_project/README.md

 ### GraphViz Representation

 The library includes a method to generate a GraphViz DOT format representation of the graph using the `foldLeft` method.
 This allows for easy visualization of the graph structure.

+### State Management and ZIO Integration

+The ZIO 2 application integrates the graph library, using ZIO's powerful concurrency and state management capabilities.
+State is managed using ZIO's `Ref` for mutable references and `ZLayer` for dependency injection, ensuring a modular and testable application design.

 ## Testing